korayseferoglu/Dual-Target-RNA-Designer/README.md

 * **Vanilla JavaScript Engine**: Optimized for rapid string manipulation and thermodynamic calculations without server-side latency.
 * **Client-Side Data Handling**: Utilizes jsPDF and autoTable for secure, offline data reporting.
 * **Responsive Scientific UI**: A professional interface designed for high-resolution data comparison and sequence management.

-## Scientific Disclaimer
-This tool was independently engineered to demonstrate the feasibility of multi-targeted RNA therapeutics.
-The biological algorithms and scoring logic were developed by the author, while AI-augmented coding techniques were utilized to optimize software deployment and frontend performance.